 If an individual’s plan or network denies their request or fails to respond in a timely fashion, they have the right to file an appeal through their health insurance company.
 And if the appeal is not resolved to the consumer’s satisfaction, further action can be taken by contacting the California Department of Managed Health Care’s Help Center at (888) 466-2219.

 New plans will likely continue to cover a consumer’s medications, but the formularies do change periodically.
 Individuals should first contact their health insurance provider with any questions they might have about their medications.
-If their provider refuses to continue drug coverage, the same appeals process detailed above becomes applicable.
+If their provider refuses to continue drug coverage, the same appeals process detailed previously becomes applicable.

 Contact Canopy Health: Refreshingly Clear, Human Care